drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 **Task 2.3**: Compile and run the provided work directory.

 This directory evolves a star from the start of the RGB bump upto the end of the RGB bump.
 Confirm that you can compile and run it.
-Two default PGPLOT windows (Hertzsprung-Russell Diagram and temparature-density profille) should appear.
+Two default PGPLOT windows (Hertzsprung-Russell Diagram and temperature-density profille) should appear.

 <details>
 <summary>Answer 2.3</summary>